Security-Onion-Solutions/securityonion-docs/grid.rst

 Elasticsearch Status
 ~~~~~~~~~~~~~~~~~~~~

-If the node runs Elasticsearch, then the ``Elasticsearch Status`` field will show the status of it.
+If the node runs :ref:`elasticsearch`, then the ``Elasticsearch Status`` field will show the status of it.
+If the status is anything other than OK, then see the :ref:`elasticsearch` section to troubleshoot.

 RAID Status
 ~~~~~~~~~~~